dennislysenko/march/README.md

 - Reevaluate how march kills already-running processes, right now it terminates them completely off-hand
     - maybe send an interrupt allowing the server to shut down gracefully, and terminate the process after a set, `config.yml`-specifiable amount of time
+- Limit max length of log files (once it is over N lines, archive it to a separate logs/ directory so you can still browse historical logs but don't have to sift through a bunch of them unless you want to)